How to Retire at 55 from your corporate career

 One of the issues with the Rule of 55 is that it only applies to assets in your current 401(k) plan.
 But you can get penalty-free access to the money from former employers' 401(k) plans if you roll them into your existing 401(k).
 Unfortunately, the Rule of 55 does not apply to Individual Retirement Accounts or IRAs.
 So if you were to move assets into a rollover IRA upon leaving your job, you would not be eligible for early withdrawal with no 10% penalty.

-As a result of this rule, it would be best to keep all of your retirement money in your current employer's 401(k) and perhaps do a backdoor Roth if you are above the income limits for a regular Roth contribution.
+As a result of this Rule, it would be best to keep all of your retirement money in your current employer's 401(k) and perhaps do a backdoor Roth if you are above the income limits for a regular Roth contribution.
 Keeping a separate IRA may not be as beneficial if you retire early.
-However, keep in mind that the fees for your current 401(k) and investment options might not be great so that a Roth conversion might be a good option.
+However, keep in mind that the fees for your current 401(k) and investment options might not be outstanding, so a Roth conversion might be a good option.
 The combination of maximizing your 401(k) contributions and contributing to a Roth IRA may put you on the path to success to retire early at age 55.

 Talk to a Financial Planner